A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 What would I use the Ett for?
 What do I think it’s great or not-so-great for?

 You know, every Sudio product I’ve tested is a power cell of energy, to the extent I wish there is a way to transfer their juice to other gadgets I have with me when traveling!
 Outside of that, the charging case is small, the sound quality is respectable, and the fit is comfortable.
-In other words, perfect for short and long trips alike.
+In other words, perfect for long and short trips alike.
 (The ability to charge wirelessly is an additional attraction)

 Even without ANC, Sudio wireless earphones always do a great job at minimising environmental noises.
 With ANC, I think I now have to be careful not to be too engrossed when listening to music outdoors with the Ett.
 Jokes aside, this function is going to be really useful in noisy environments like subways and buses.